The Equal Rights Amendment: Its History, Its Meaning, and Where It Stands Now

-Activists would use the ERA to create federal protections for the abortion industry.
+Activists could use the ERA to create federal protections for the abortion industry.
 Since 1979, several state legislatures have passed their own state ERAs.
-And the abortion industry has argued that state-level ERAs can be used to mandate taxpayer funding for abortions.
+And the abortion industry has argued that state-level ERAs could be used to mandate taxpayer funding for abortions.

-The activists almost come right out and say it: there is no real need for the amendment—aside from the fact that the current version of the Equal Rights Amendment would allow for a rapid creation and passage of sexual-orientation and gender-identity (SOGI) laws as well as federal protections for abortion.
+The activists almost come right out and say it: there is no real need for the amendment—aside from the fact that the current version of the Equal Rights Amendment would allow for a rapid creation and passage of sexual-orientation and gender-identity (SOGI) laws.

-Additionally, ratifying the Equal Rights Amendment decades after its expiration would have undermined our rule of law.
+Ratifying the Equal Rights Amendment decades after its expiration would undermine our rule of law.
 The U.S. Constitution lays out a process for ratifying new amendments.
 The ERA already went through this process and failed.

 Even the late Supreme Court Justice Ruth Bader Ginsburg, a hero of the left and a supporter of the ERA, acknowledged as much.
 In 2020, Justice Ginsburg said she would like to “see a new beginning” for the amendment, and that she would “like it to start over.”

-As ADF General Counsel Kristen Waggoner has said, “The ERA not only undermines women’s rights and opportunities, it falls far short of the requirements to amend the Constitution.
+As ADF CEO, President & General Counsel Kristen Waggoner has said, “The ERA not only undermines women’s rights and opportunities, it falls far short of the requirements to amend the Constitution.
 As it stands today, the ERA is legally dead and has been for the last 40 years because its proponents failed to achieve the required support from the states.”